 Wagner's tale of a cursed sea Captain and the girl who is set on saving him is born in myths and legends of the sea.
 This iconic music is oft used in films and familiar to the ear.
 The opera is filled with moments of Gothic romance: Falling in love with a portrait; Dreams becoming reality; a strange ghost ship filled with undead sailors...
 It was my pleasure to chose beads and charms to evoke the dramatic story, creating this bracelet for you to "Remember the Moment".

 Each bead and charm of The Flying Dutchman Bracelet represents a character or moment from Wagner's opera.
-Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart in the photos or the written story chart below.
-A story chart explaining the symbolism of the beads and charms accompanies every bracelet.
+Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart in the photos or the written story chart below. (click upper right corner to view in full screen) A story chart explaining the symbolism of the beads and charms accompanies every bracelet.

 - Swirling blue beads and nautical charms evoke the sea and its role int he destinies of Senta and the Dutchman.